Shop Floret Seeds

 It’s impossible to predict exactly how many flowers you can get from each plant because there are so many factors at play, including weather, growing conditions, and the varieties’ growth habit.

-When it comes to planning your garden, seed-grown varieties can be organized into three main categories: cut and come again, medium producers, and one hit wonders.
+When it comes to planning your garden, seed-grown varieties can be organized into three main categories: cut-and-come-again, medium producers, and one-hit wonders.
 You can learn about each of these groups and what kind of harvest you can expect in our blog post Succession Sowing: How to Keep the Harvest Going All Season Long

 SEED-STARTING QUESTIONS